marcelomijas/econometrics-cheatsheet/README.md

 Each of them are 3 pages long, and there are no plans on changing that for the time being.

 I understand that if you print them two-sided, the second page ends up with an empty side.
-Consider this as an space to take your own notes :smile:.
+Consider this as an space to take your own notes.

 Currently, I am very comfortable with the content and font size used.
 Also, all cheat cheets are made in a way that you can combine any page of one with any page of another or skip them.